 Use two forks to shred the meat, pulling it apart into thin strips.
 Remove and discard any large pieces of fat as you go.

-Here is a tip that will change your life.
-Use a hand mixer on low speed to shred the meat instead of two forks.
+Here is a tip that changed my life: use a hand mixer on low speed to shred the meat instead of two forks.
 It takes about thirty seconds and the meat shreds perfectly every single time.
 Just make sure you are using a deep bowl and maybe throw on an apron first.

 Step 4: Make the au jus